kevingstewart/acme-aio-lab/acme-aio-readme-dns-01.md

   ```
 </details>
 <details>
   <summary>9.
-Clean up the DNS TXT record</summary>
+Client Function: Clean up the DNS TXT record</summary>
   <br />
   The implementation of this step is dependent on both the client's capabilities and the target DNS resource.
 For public DNS like Cloudflare, this is usually handled with an API and API key(s).
-The goal is simply to remove the previous DNS TXT record for **this** domain (zone).
+The goal is simply to remove the previous DNS TXT record for this domain (zone).
 For the sake of completeness, however, the lab's DNS "post hook" script is included here.
 It simply executes Bash commands through an SSH connection to remove the DNS record from the zone file.
   <br />

   ```